AlexNabokikh/nix-config/README.md

 - macOS machines through `nix-darwin`
 - user-level configuration through `home-manager`

-The repo follows a dendritic pattern.
+The repo follows a hybrid dendritic pattern.

 In practice, that means: